Transparency of the Regulatory System

 Useful websites to help navigate foreign investment laws, rules, and procedures are:

 The Intellectual Property Act of 2000 covers unfair competition, misleading the public, discrediting another’s enterprise and activities, and disclosure of secret information.
 The Act identifies which agencies review transactions for competition-related concerns.
 Enforcement of the law is a concern as the procedure for reviewing competition related concerns is lengthy.

 The Fair Trading Commission, established in 2014, has the responsibility for promoting and maintaining fair competition in the domestic market.
 It investigates the various forms of anti-competitive business conduct set out in the Fair Trading Act.

 Expropriation and Compensation

-The Embassy is not aware of any direct or indirect expropriation actions since the 1980’s.
+The Embassy is not aware of any direct or indirect expropriation actions since the 1980s.
+All prior expropriations were compensated to the satisfaction of the parties involved.
 There is no indication of policy shifts that might lead to the implementation of expropriations in the near future.

 ICSID Convention and New York Convention

 TT is a member state to the International Centre for the Settlement of Investment Disputes (ICSID Convention).

 TT ratified the convention on the Recognition and Enforcement of Foreign Arbitral Awards (1958 New York convention).
 Local courts recognize and can enforce foreign arbitral awards according to chapter 20 of the Arbitration (Foreign Arbitral Awards) Act 1996.